Skip to main content

 Organization Admin

 The Sauce Labs account admin role that can manage permissions levels for all users, oversee Sauce Labs test settings and activity for their organization, create Teams and Team Admins, designate other Organization Admins, and set concurrency allocations among different Teams.
-More information: Account and Team Management.
+More information: Account and Organization Management.

-See also: team admin, team management.
+See also: team admin.

 P